How to Estimate Software Project Cost | Guide 2023

 Involve business stakeholders in the software estimation process

 Stakeholders are the people who have a vested interest in the final product.
-They help the company to figure out what type of software is needed, what kind of features they want to see in the product, and what problems it has to solve.
+They help the company determine what type of software is needed, what kind of features they want to see in the product, and what problems it has to solve.
 Stakeholders are the ones who can help take the development process to another level because they are aware of what will or won’t work in certain areas.

 Expand your employees’ skill set and involve them